giantswarm/konfigure-operator/README.md

 > ⚠️ Please note that "transactions" are not supported at the moment, meaning that if a configmap and a secret is generated
 > successfully, we do not try to atomically apply both of them to the server.
 First the config map is applied, then the
 > secret.
 If let's say the secret apply fails, we do not revert the config map.
-Such scenario will mark the apps as failed
+Such scenario will mark the app as failed
-> tho.
+> tho in `.status.failures`.

 ##### .reconciliation